Blossomright/Blossomright/README.md

 - 👋 Hi, I’m @Blossomright
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in gaining as much knowledge as I can
 - 🌱 I’m currently learning software engineering through ALX
 - 💞️ I’m looking to collaborate on any software engineering project
-- 📫 You can reach me through social media Fawole David
+- 📫 You can reach me through my social media account Twitter @hi_prof, Facebook -Fawole David, Instagram - @fawoledavido, LinkedIn- LinkedIn.com/in/fawoledavido

 <!---
 Blossomright/Blossomright is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.